frc2357/meltdown-management-system/README.md

   - Connection is indicated by he `connected` checkbox for each tablet
 - The tablets cannot detect disconnects.
 - If a disconnect occurs
+  - Press the retry to connect button on the loading screen
+  - If that does not work
     - Reload the tablet app
     - Wait for the tablet to connect
     - Click `send assignment` to send the scouter's name
-  - You are know good to go.
+  -  Re-send assignment/match information if the tablet does not already have it
+-  If disconnect occurs during **uploading**
+   -  **Do not close the app**, you will lose that data if you do
+   -  Make sure the scouting center is in a good state
+   -  Press reupload

 ### Structure of values that Scouting Center will send to Tablets: